← All insights

 BEC is beaten with process and habits more than technology:

 • Build an approval process.
-Require a second approver for large payments, new payees, or any change to banking details.
+Require a second approver for large payments, new payees, or any change to banking details, so no one person can be talked into a transfer alone.

 • Use email authentication.
 SPF, DKIM, and DMARC make it harder for attackers to spoof your domain.